Our story begins, as many unique stories often do, with a couple who had an impulsive idea.

 After graduating from St. Mary’s School in Nairobi, Dennis Pinto, Micato’s Managing Director, headed west to Stanford and then all over the world as a vice president for American Express International Banking.
 Twenty-five years ago Dennis took a six-month sabbatical to set up a New York City office for Micato, and he’s still happily ensconced in the Big Apple.
 Skillfully honing the Micato Safaris philosophy of luxury, exploration, cultural interaction, and responsibility, he also co-founded Micato-AmericaShare.
 Dennis lives in New York with his wife, Joy, and their children, Tristan and Sasha.

 Joy Phelan-Pinto, our Executive Director and Dennis’ bride of 20 years, an alumna of Taft School and Brown University, oversees Micato’s brand and editorial strategy and is the impresaria of this website and our hard copy publications.
 Joy’s love of travel and the travel business led her to executive positions with Travel Dynamics and the Cunard Line.
 She managed such legendary vessels as Sea Goddess, Sea Cloud, and Royal Viking Sun, and at last count has travelled to 120 countries and territories.
-She has summited Kilimanjaro, regularly explores Africa with the family, and volunteers uncounted hours at Sasha and Tristan’s Waldorf School (as the family proudly notes, the first Waldorf school in the Western Hemisphere).
+She has summited Kilimanjaro, regularly explores Africa and India, Micato’s ancestral homeland, with the family.

 Alan Lobo, our Chief Operating Officer, is a graduate of Southern California’s Loyola Marymount University and is a mainstay of New York City’s much-vaunted Village Lions Rugby Football Club.
 Alan grew up with Micato: his mother, Dulu, is Jane Pinto’s cherished sister and Micato’s Head Concierge Emerita in Nairobi.